ShaftHQ/shafthq.github.io/docs/Keywords/GUI/Elements_Validations.md

 ---
-id: Elements
+id: Elements_Validations
-title: Element
+title: Element Validations
-sidebar_labe: Element
+sidebar_labe: Element Validations
 ---

 #### We can make many assertions and verifications on web elements by using the _Class WebDriverElementValidationsBuilder_ through using the following methods: